-- o AbsTol, 2 - SolverType, FixedStep // see implementation notes for a list of predefined types Observe the naming conventions given here, including case.
-We recommend keeping {FMUName} short to avoid path length restriction problems on platforms like Windows. - FMU importing tools must report on importing for all Reference FMUs available for the supported FMI Variant and supported platforms provided on the SVN server (Note: not required to "pass" because of potentially missing capabilities of the FMU) and must successfully import at least 3 FMUs for at least one supported platform of at least 3 exporting tools, and run for as long as the {FMUName]\ref.opt states and supply a .csv file of the solution they computed to receive an "Available" status . - 11 To submit per imported FMU:
+Observe the naming conventions given here, including case.
+We recommend keeping {FMUName} short to avoid path length restriction problems on platforms like Windows.

-- A ReadMe.txt or ReadMe.pdf with - a description of how to import and simulate each of the FMUs, if no test setup is provided - in case of failure to run: an analysis of the reasons.
+- FMU importing tools must report on importing for all Reference FMUs available for the supported FMI Variant and supported platforms provided on the SVN server (Note: not required to "pass" because of potentially missing capabilities of the FMU) and must successfully import at least 3 FMUs for at least one supported platform of at least 3 exporting tools, and run for as long as the {FMUName]ref.opt states and supply a .csv file of the solution they computed to receive an "Available" status . - 11 To submit per imported FMU: - A ReadMe.txt or ReadMe.pdf with - a description of how to import and simulate each of the FMUs, if no test setup is provided - in case of failure to run: an analysis of the reasons.
 This file is only needed if either test setup or test failure have to be described. - A test setup for the importing tool to simplify verification of the test run by anyone who licensed the importing tool.
-Ideally this uses some kind of automation provided by the importing tool. - {FMUName}\out.csv: Computed results as CSV file (CSV file format see Appendix B) for the same variables as given in the reference CSV file - In order to classify the result as "passed", the results should correspond to the reference solution. - Vendors are encouraged to produce a screen-shot of the results and the reference solution as displayed in the importing tool (for "important" signals) for simpler validation of their claim "passed".
+Ideally this uses some kind of automation provided by the importing tool. - {FMUName}out.csv: Computed results as CSV file (CSV file format see Appendix B) for the same variables as given in the reference CSV file - In order to classify the result as "passed", the results should correspond to the reference solution. - Vendors are encouraged to produce a screen-shot of the results and the reference solution as displayed in the importing tool (for "important" signals) for simpler validation of their claim "passed". - Test results are indicated with one of the following files: "passed", "rejected" or "failed".
+If no such file is given, the test is considered "failed".

-Vendors of tools that import FMUs for the "c-code" platform and would like to be listed in the Cross-Check Table have to organize one-to-one tests with exporting tool vendors in case they are not providing "c-code" FMUs publicly to produce testimonials for successful Cross-Check results.
+Vendors of tools that import FMUs for the "c-code" platform and would like to be listed in the Cross-Check Table have to organize one-to-one tests with exporting tool vendors in case they are not providing "c-code" FMUs publicly to produce testimonials for successful Cross-Check results